Witiko/witiko.github.io/_posts/2016-07-17-Antelope-Canyons.md

   {% include image.html url="20160717-224652.jpg" description="Lake Powell and the Glen Canyon Dam" %}

-After visiting the dam visitors center and enjoying the sights, we moved to the Valle city.
+After visiting the dam visitors center and enjoying the sights of the dam, the lake, and the adjacent Navajo Bridge, we moved to the Valle city.
 Valle is located right at the southern rim of the Grand Canyon, which we are going to visit tomorrow.